 So ISDN has two benefits: High fidelity sound quality for remote monitoring and recording.
 And real-time delivery through the ability to record this high fidelity sound in the remote location.

-One issue is cost.
-ISDN can cost several hundred dollars to install and set up and and there is also a monthly charge for the line of about $60.00.
-You also need an ISDN CODEC.
 This is a box that receives the analog signal from your mixing board and converts it to the digital signals that are sent over the ISDN line.
 This codec can cost around $5000.00.
 So unless your doing enough high-end jobs that require ISDN you may never recoup your investment.

 And remember, the receiving studio needs an ISDN line and codec as well.
 It is useless to supply ISDN service to your client if they don't have access to an ISDN studio on their end.
 Renting an ISDN studio can cost up to $250.00 an hour.